raisov/resourceloader/README.md

 The library is designed in accordance with these requirements.
 It contains some unit tests for loading JPEG, PNG, XML, PDF and JSON resources.

-In addition, LoaderDemo iOS application was developed to demonstrate the use of the library.
+In addition to the required library LoaderDemo iOS application was developed to demonstrate the use of the library.

 ## Usage
 ```swift
 import ResourceLoader
 ```
 Loadable resources should have a type  conforming to the custom protocol [`CreatableFromData`](./ResourceLoader/CreatableFromData.swift).
-To ensure conformancy, a type must have an `init?(data: Data)` constructor.
+To ensure conformance, the type must have an `init?(data: Data)` constructor.

-Conformance can easily be provided for types such as UIImage (NSImage), XMLParser and PDFDocument by extensions like:
+Conformance can easily be provided for types such as UIImage (NSImage), XMLParser and PDFDocument by extensions as follows:
  ```swift
     extension UIImage: CreatableFromData {}
 ```
-For the representation of JSON resources the types `JSONObject` and `JSONArray` are defined in a library having a `value` properties of type `[String : Any] and [Any], respectively.
+To represent JSON resources the types `JSONObject` and `JSONArray` are defined in the library having `value` properties of type `[String : Any] and [Any] respectively.

-First of all the instance of `URLLoader` should be created, specialized to resource type.
+First of all the instance of `URLLoader` specialized to resource type needs to be created.
 ```swift
 let imageLoader = URLLoader<UIImage>()
 ```
-Method  `requestResource(url:userData:acceptor:)` is used to start the asynchronous download from the specified URL.
-When request is finished, closure specifies by `acceptor` parameter will be called.
-This closure receives three parameters:
+The method  `requestResource(url:userData:acceptor:)` is used to start the asynchronous download from the specified URL.
+When the request is finished the closure specified by `acceptor` parameter will be called.
+It receives three parameters:

-* loaded resource of specified type (may be nil when error ocured during loading);
+* loaded resource of specified type (may be `nil` when error ocurred during loading);
-* descriptor of complited request (which, by the way) has `url` property);
+* descriptor of completed request (which by the way has `url` property);
-* arbitrary user data that have been specified in corresponding `requestResource` call.
+* arbitrary user data that has been specified in the corresponding `requestResource` call.

-Method returns request descriptor, uniquely identified request in a scope of URLLoader instance.
+The method returns descriptor uniquely identifying request in the scope of `URLLoader` instance.

-For example, to download image and display it in `UIImageView`:
+Below is the example to download image and display it in `UIImageView`:

 ```swift
 import UIKit